 - We work closely with pre-school settings prior to children joining the school.
 This involves additional visits to the child in their current setting or at home as well as planning for the child to spend time with us.
-Together, we will create a SEND support plan to ensure the correct provision in in place as soon as the child joins our setting. - We organise Communication Passports for school staff and a personalised welcome pack, including photographs of new teachers and classroom spaces, for the child.
-Sometimes it is appropriate to allocate a key worker. - We have strong links with the local secondary schools and provide a detailed transition programme to support our Year 6 pupils with SEND.
-The SENCo will meet with the Secondary SENCos and other key staff to share data and information.
-The Cottesloe School run Enhanced Transition Sessions for children with SEN, when appropriate. - We run transition sessions when children move up to the next year and/or key stage in the last half term.
-We put in place additional transition support where appropriate, e.g. extra time with their teacher, 1:1 time going to their new learning environment frequently throughout the day/week, taking on a responsibility that requires daily contact with the new team and the new learning environment.
+Together, we will create a SEND support plan to ensure the correct provision in in place as soon as the child joins our setting. - We will share information with the school, college, or other setting the pupil is moving to.
+We will agree with parents and pupils which information will be shared as part of this. - When moving to a new year group within the school, the following Enhanced Transition are in place for children with SEND:

+- My One Page Profile to be completed by the child for their new teacher - Parental View of SEND Provision form to inform new teacher - Transition Booklet with letter from new teacher and photos of staff - Additional transition visit to the new classroom at the end of August - Extra time with their teacher, 1:1 time going to their new learning environment frequently throughout the day/week, taking on a responsibility that requires daily contact with the new team and the new learning environment. - We have strong links with the local secondary schools and provide a detailed transition programme to support our Year 6 pupils with SEND.
+The SENDCo will meet with the Secondary SENDCos and other key staff to share data and information.
+The Cottesloe School run Enhanced Transition Sessions for children with SEND, when appropriate.